-The most successful and longest tenured coach CBU baseball has ever had, the 2013-14 season will mark Gary Adcock's 11th year at the helm of the Lancer program.
+The most successful and longest tenured coach CBU baseball has ever had, Gary Adcock stepped in at the helm of the Lancer program in the 2004 campaign.

-In 10 remarkable seasons, Adcock turned CBU into a perennial conference champion while at the same time putting the Lancers on the national map.
-And after an impressive 2013 season, he is prepared to take the Lancers into a new era as CBU heads into the NCAA.
+In 11 remarkable seasons, Adcock turned CBU into a perennial conference champion while at the same time putting the Lancers on the national map.
+He guided the Lancers through an impressive first season as a fully-fledged NCAA Division II member in 2014.

-His career mark of 367-181-1 is the best in program history, and he has led the Lancers to five conference championships (three GSAC and two PacWest), two NCCAA World Series championships, an NAIA National Championship Opening Round title and four conference coach of the year (three GSAC and one PacWest) honors.
-He has posted eight 30-win seasons and five 40-win seasons, and from 2004-08, he guided the Lancers to five straight postseason berths for the first time in program history.
+His career mark of 406-196-1 is the best in program history, and he has led the Lancers to five conference championships (three GSAC and two PacWest), two NCCAA World Series championships, an NAIA National Championship Opening Round title and four conference coach of the year (three GSAC and one PacWest) honors.
+He has posted nine 30-win seasons and five 40-win seasons, and from 2004-08, he guided the Lancers to five straight postseason berths for the first time in program history.
 He replicated that feat again from 2010 to 2014.

-All told, he has made the postseason nine of his 10 years at the helm, including four straight national tournament appearances, which culminated in an National Christian College Athletic Association (NCCAA) World Series titles in 2012 and 2013.
+All told, he has made the postseason 10 of his 11 years at the helm, including four straight national tournament appearances, which culminated in a National Christian College Athletic Association (NCCAA) World Series titles in 2012 and 2013.
 CBU kept the success going at the next level, as it qualified for the NCAA playoffs in its first attempt.

-Under his tutelage, nine Lancers have been drafted in the MLB Amateur Draft.
-He has coached 16 All-Americans, 18 national Scholar Athletes, 47 All-Conference honorees and 11 players have garnered Conference Pitcher or Player of the Year recognition.
-Fourty-four times in his 10-year career, he has had a player earn conference Pitcher or Player of the Week honors.
+Under his tutelage, 12 Lancers have been drafted in the MLB Amateur Draft.
+He has coached 18 All-Americans, 18 national Scholar Athletes, 56 All-Conference honorees and 13 players have garnered Conference Pitcher or Player of the Year recognition.
+Forty-nine times in his 11-year career, he has had a player earn conference Pitcher or Player of the Week honors.

 Along the way, the Lancers racked up a plethora of individual honors highlighted by senior Zach Esquerra, who garnered 13 different honors, including the Rawlings/ABCA NCAA Division II National Player of the Year.
 Esquerra and his twin brother Luke Esquerra along with Ryan Cathers all earned Capital One/CoSIDA Academic All-American honors, the first such honors in program history.
 Adcock was named NCCAA National Coach of the Year for the second straight year.